utahplt/ifT-benchmark/EXAMPLES.md

 # Example Programs

-The If-T benchmark includes a set of example programs described in section \ref{s:benchmark}, yet they are more focused on demonstrating the corresponding benchmark items.
+The If-T benchmark includes a set of example programs that are more focused on demonstrating the corresponding benchmark items.
 The following, however, is some real-world-like programs that illustrate practical use cases, each covering multiple benchmark items.
 Type checkers which support relevant features should be able to type check them correctly.

 ## `filter`